Skip to content

 • Masters Swimming Program

 Ages 18 and Up, Under 18 must be accompanied by adult Payment options - $40 monthly (Automatic payment on the 1st of each month of the session) $5 drop-in fee (Processed at the pool.
 Cash, credit, or check).
 Card payments can be saved to make future drop-in payments without a physical card.
 Designed swim workouts, not swimming lessons.
 Lanes are divided by ability, and workouts are scaled to each lane.
-Ability is determined by 100 yd pace.
-Lane 1 1:05 - 1:20 Lane 2 1:21 - 1:30 Lane 3 1:31 - 1:40 Lane 4 1:41 - 1:50 Lane 5 1:51 - 2:00 Lane 6 2:01 - 2:10 Mankato Community Education and Recreation is committed to providing a safe and healthy environment for participants, staff and the community we serve by following guidance from the Minnesota Departments of Health and Education.
+Each workout varies in distance, swim strokes, drills, and speed.
+Mankato Community Education and Recreation is committed to providing a safe and healthy environment for participants, staff and the community we serve by following guidance from the Minnesota Departments of Health and Education.
+Aquatic programs are held at the Mankato East High School Pool.
+Please park in the far east parking lot near Thomas Park and enter the building through Door 9.

 • Messy Art